marcomanciniunitn/LUS-Proj/README.md

    - Evaluate the trained model on a test set <br />

 - Advanced Project 1 (PoS + Lemma)
    This is the first advanced part of the project, it performs sequence labeling.
+All the functions are basically the same with respect to the basic project but here we've added
+2 more functions to adapt the train/test sets in order to work well on the advanced features.
    The main operations it does are:
    - Create the lexicon
    - Calculate the likelihoods (probabilities of words given the concept)